 Homemade Pizza Sauce

 Do you always rely on pizza sauce from a jar?
-Fahgeddaboutit!
-This recipe (which, of course uses dried Greek oregano) is simply too easy.
+Fuhgeddaboutit!
+This recipe (which, of course, uses dried Greek oregano) is simply too easy.
 You have no excuse to not make this in your kitchen.

 - 1 can (8 oz.) tomato sauce

 - 1/2 teaspoon salt

 - Bring all ingredients to a boil in a small saucepan.
 Reduce heat to low and simmer, uncovered, 15 minutes.